jfrog/tome/docs/guides/in_depth.md

 ]
 ```

+This demonstrates how the [Store API](../reference/python_api.md#store-api)
-This is a clean way to handle persistent data for your commands without
+provides a clean way to handle persistent data for your commands without needing
-hardcoding paths or worrying about where to put user-specific data.
+to manage complex pathing or worry about where to place user-specific data.

 ## 5. Standarazing Output using Formatters